-The open transaction method applies only if the contingent purchase price obligation received by Seller cannot be valued.
-The courts have been reluctant to accept an assertion that property received by a taxpayer cannot be valued.
-Cases involving stock options illustrate this principle.
+Cases involving stock options illustrate the courts' reluctance to accept open transaction treatment.
 When these options are received as part of a sale price, their value is generally taken into account at the time the options are granted (not, as in compensation arrangements, when exercised).
 Custom Chrome, Inc. v.
 Commissioner, 217 F.3d 1117 (9th Cir.
 2000), aff'g in part and rev'g in part T.C.
 Memo 1998-317 (warrants issued to lender valued at time loan was made and included in original issue discount).
 See also Computervision Int'l Inc. v.
 Commissioner, 1996 T.C.
-Memo

-131 (1996); Sun Microsystems Inc. v.
+Memo 131 (1996); Sun Microsystems Inc. v.
 Commissioner, 1993 T.C.
 Memo 467 (1993) (warrants represented sales discount whose value was excludable from gross income but taken into account in basis of purchased equipment); Centel Communications v.
 Commissioner, 920 F.2d 1335 (7th Cir.
 1990) (warrants issued in recognition of loan guarantees not subject to section 83; issuer not entitled to deduction, no ordinary income to holders on exercise); Monarch Cement Co. v.
 United States, 634 F.2d 484 (10th Cir.
 1980), aff'g 458 F. Supp.
 384 (D. Kan.
 1978) (stock warrants issued in connection with a note treated as discount amortizable over the term of loan; warrants valued at time of loan); TAM 200043013 (Oct.
 30, 2000) (warrants issued to bank in connection with bankruptcy reorganization not transferred in connection with services performed by bank; if warrants have value at time of issuance, there is original issue discount on loan by bank deductible over the life of loan); TAM 9737001 (May 23, 1997) (section 83 did not apply to warrants issued to cable companies in connection with affiliation agreements providing channel access; warrants were not granted in connection with services but as an inducement to obtain more channel access).
 Compare Penn-Dixie Steel Corp. v.
 Commissioner, 69 T.C.
 837 (1978) (offsetting put and call options on stock not treated as current sale of stock because of differences in terms); Rev. Rul.
 85-87, 1985-1 C.B.
-268 (sale of stock at a loss coupled with sale of "in-themoney" put on the same stock; put treated as contract to acquire the stock and caused loss to be disallowed under wash sale rules).
+268 (sale of stock at a loss coupled with sale of "in-the-money" put on the same stock; put treated as contract to acquire the stock and caused loss to be disallowed under wash sale rules).
 See part IX., below, for discussion of stock options received in tax-free acquisitions.